joevt/flashrom/doc/classic_cli_manpage.rst

         * have to be run as superuser/root
         * need raw access permission

+* anymem

+        * has to be run as superuser/root

 * serprog, buspirate_spi, dediprog, usbblaster_spi, ft2232_spi, pickit2_spi, ch341a_spi, digilent_spi, dirtyjtag_spi